-was angry at Mulan after The Reveal
+Shang was angry at Mulan after The Reveal

 not because of honor, but because he is gay.

-"Ping" just saved his life, there had to be something going on besides "honor" that would make him so pissy about Ping turning out to be a girl.
+"Ping" just saved his life.
+There had to be something going on besides "honor" that would make him so pissy about Ping turning out to be a girl.
 They had a few good moments before then, and it's not unreasonable to speculate that he began to respect Ping for "his" accomplishments during training (not to mention Ping's supposedly good looks

-, and he was unable to think rationally
+.
+He was unable to think rationally

 for some time after that, explaining his strange behavior afterwards

 .
 At the end he finally got over his heartbreak over "Ping" and accepted Mulan's true identity.
-And the film does not explicitly show them hooking up.
-Instead, Mulan

 Mulan is FtM transgender.

 She's kind of excited/jittery with anticipation about going before the Matchmaker, but she doesn't seem at all happy dressed that way.
 Throughout the whole song "Honor To Us All", she doesn't seem to be really enjoying the make-over or dress-up she's being put through.
 Only until her family seems so proud of her does she finally seem to not mind it.
 When she goes into the army as a man, and with being a man in ancient China she finally has this sort of freedom to express who she really is. , It doesn't even drastically change her song "Reflection."
 It just fits even more so.